davadazaita/davadazaita/README.md

 ## Think It.
 Dr. Davada Zaita - Evox Approved for Running on China

-<h3> My obsession is watching lots of vultures flying and shitting na cabeça dos merdas. </h3>
+<h3> My thing is watching lots of vultures flying around and shitting on the heads of pieces of shit. </h3>

 <img width="832" height="448" alt="Image" src="https://github.com/user-attachments/assets/0b20266e-0cc5-4979-8f07-8cf6708bf3e8" />